 COVID-19 has spread across the globe during 2020 and is impacting economic activity worldwide.
-Snap-on experienced sequential improvements in the third quarter as our operations continued accommodating to the related risks while safely pursuing opportunities in the COVID-19 environment.
-In the near term, the company believes there will be continued accommodations to the virus-related turbulence, but that the trajectory of progress may be uncertain due to the evolving nature and duration of the pandemic.
+Snap-on experienced improving trends in the second quarter as our operations learned to accommodate the risks and safely pursue opportunities in the COVID-19 environment.
+In the near term, the company believes there will be continued sequential improvements, reflecting increasing levels of accommodations to the virus-related turbulence, though it cannot provide assurances on the rate of progress due to the uncertain and evolving nature and duration of the pandemic.